 The film studies minor consists of three required courses that offer a grounding in key areas: history, analysis, and filmmaking.
 Students can then choose one of two tracks for their remaining courses.
 To complete the minor, students must take a total of at least eighteen (18) credit hours in approved film studies courses.
 (See Academic Offerings for details)

-Film studies minors also will be required to give a public presentation of their work in the spring of their senior year as part of the Annual Juried Student Art Show or spring film festival (in development).
+Film studies minors also will be required to give a public presentation of their work in the spring of their senior year.
 Minors may show a clip from an original film, read an excerpt from a screenplay, or read from an analysis written in one of their film studies courses.

 Students in the film studies minor will:

 - Develop an understanding of the historical evolution of film as an art form and medium of expression and its impact as a cultural form and force for social change;

 - Identify key technical elements involved in filmmaking;

 - Distinguish the major features and expectations of film analysis;

 - Identify the role of film as a dominant contemporary medium of communication and the ways in which visual communication impacts our perception of the world;

 - Recognize the conventions of film and its cultural elements and moments when those conventions are being subverted;